MyselfAkashYadav/music-library/README.md

 # music-library
-a music library using javascript and node js
+a music library using javascript and node js and doing crud operations on data